9-2-2: DEFINITIONS:

 ANIMAL HOSPITAL: Any building or portion thereof used to provide medical care, observation, treatment, and accessory indoor boarding of domestic animals.

-ARCHITECTURAL ENTRANCE FEATURE: Structures used in conjunction with a sign for the purpose of ornamentation intended to improve, identify, designate, label or demarcate the entrance to or exit from a residential subdivision, business park or planned unit development.
-Such structures may include, but are not limited to, decorative walls, columns, fencelike structures, sculptures or statues.
-An architectural entrance feature is not considered a sign per se; however, a development entrance sign may be part of, or mounted to, an architectural entrance feature as set forth in chapter 11 of this title and subject to approval by the director of community development.
+ARCHITECTURAL ENTRANCE FEATURE: Structures used for the purpose of ornamentation intended to improve, identify, designate, label or demarcate the entrance to or exit from a residential subdivision, business park or planned unit development.
+Such structures may include, but are not limited to, decorative walls, columns, fence-like structures, sculptures or statues.
+An architectural entrance feature is not a sign; however, a sign may be part of, or mounted to, an architectural entrance.
+Such signs shall be in keeping with the feature as set forth in chapter 11 of this title and subject to approval by the director of community development.

 ATTIC: The space between the ceiling (joist) beams of the top story and the roof rafters.

-ATTIC, HABITABLE: A habitable attic is an attic which has a stairway as a means of ingress and egress and in which the ceiling area at a height of seven and one-third feet (71/3') above the attic floor is not more than one-third (1/3) the area of the next floor below.
+ATTIC, HABITABLE: A habitable atic is an atic which has a stairway as a means of ingress and egress and in which the ceiling area at a height of seven and one-third feet (7 1/3') above the atic floor is not more than one-third (1/3) the area of the next floor below.

 BASEMENT: A portion of a building located partly underground, but having not less than one-half (1/2) its clear floor to ceiling height below the average surrounding grade of the adjoining ground.

-BLOCK: A tract of land bounded by streets, or by a combination of streets and public parks, cemeteries, railroad rights of way, bulkhead lines or shorelines of waterways or corporate boundary lines.
+BLOCK: A tract of land bounded by streets, or by a combination of streets and other natural, constructed, or defined barriers.

 BOAT: Any vessel used for travel upon or through water, except a personal watercraft.
-As it pertains to chapter 5 of this title, if a boat is maintained upon a trailer, the boat and the trailer upon which the boat is mounted shall be considered as one vehicle.
+As applied in Chapter 5 of this Title, a boat and the trailer upon which it is maintained shall be considered as one vehicle.

 BUILDABLE AREA: The area of the lot which is not located within any required yard.

-BUILDING: Any structure which is built for the support, shelter or enclosure of persons, animals, chattels or movable property of any kind, and which is permanently affixed to the land.
+BUILDING: Any structure that is built for the support, shelter or enclosure of persons, animals, chatels or movable property, and is permanently affixed to the land.

 BUILDING, ACCESSORY: A subordinate building or portion of a principal building, the use of which is incidental to that of the principal building and customary in connection with that use.